 Rupees

 Notes 2015-16

-Profit after tax as per previous GAAP (11,649)
+(11,649)

-Ind AS adjustments -
+-

-Profit after tax as per Ind AS (11,649)

-Other comprehensive income (net of tax)

-Fair valuation impact on investment through FVOCI (net of tax) i.
+(11,649)

+i.
 4,932

-Total Comprehensive Income under Ind AS, net of tax (6,717)
+(6,717)

+Notes i.

 Notes to the reconciliation of equity as at March 31, 2016 and total comprehensive income for the year ended March 31, 2016

 Under previous GAAP, the long-term investments were measured at cost less permanent diminution in value, if any.
 Ind AS requires all investments to be measured at fair value at the reporting date and all changes in the fair value subsequent to the transition date to be recognised either in the Statement of profit and loss or Other Comprehensive Income (based on the category in which they are classified).